 Virginia Opera has presented some of the nation’s most promising young singers on its stages including Diana Soviero, Jeannine Altmeyer, John Aler, Rockwell Blake, Renée Fleming, Barbara Dever, Frank Porretta, Grant Youngblood, Fabiana Bravo, Lawrence Brownlee, Nmon Ford, Jeniece Goldbourne and Mary Elizabeth Williams.
 Attracting acclaimed directors from the theatre and opera world, audiences have enjoyed the work of Gian Carlo Menotti, Gordon Davidson, Greg Ganakas, Arvin Brown, Dorothy Danner, Lillian Groag and Sam Helfrich, among others, in new productions designed by the nation’s top opera and theater designers.
 Virginia Opera has continued its tradition of commissioning/co-commissioning new works as illustrated by the world premieres of A Christmas Carol, Harriet - The Woman Called Moses, Simón Bolivar, Pocahontas, and, most recently, Rappahannock County.

-The company produces five mainstage productions including performances at the Edythe C. and Stanley L. Harrison Opera House in Norfolk, at the Carpenter Theatre at Richmond CenterStage in Richmond, and at George Mason University’s Center for the Arts in Fairfax.
-Virginia Opera is the only opera company to perform a full season of opera in three separate mainstage venues and to reach more than 150,000 students and community members each year through its innovative Education and Community Outreach Program.
+The company produces five mainstage productions including performances at the Edythe C. and Stanley L. Harrison Opera House in Norfolk, Sandler Center for the Performing Arts in Virginia Beach, Carpenter Theatre at Richmond CenterStage in Richmond, and at George Mason University’s Center for the Arts in Fairfax.
+Virginia Opera is the only opera company to perform a full season of opera in multiple mainstage venues and to reach more than 150,000 students and community members each year through its innovative Education and Community Outreach Program.

 Building upon past accomplishments, the 2012-13 Season will feature an exciting level of artistry and diverse programming – as the company moves forward to its Gala 40th Anniversary Season in 2014-15.
 While remaining committed to securing the highest caliber of vocal talent, the Opera will invite brilliant conductors, assisted by the next generation of gifted artists, to challenge audiences and create new opera experiences.